DeepPatelCyber/ActiveDirectoryLab/README.md

 - Now we must add this user to the domain admins group in active directory to actually give them admin permissions.
 - Right-click the user and click properties, and click members of.
-- add them to domain admins by name checking, then click apply.
+- add them to domain admins by name-checking, then click apply.

 <p align="center">
  <br/>